Ashutosh0212/VCC-IITJ/Assignment 1/README.md

 2. **Configure Network Settings:**

-   - Set both VMs to use NAT Network "AAshuG"
+   - Set both VMs to use NAT Network "AshuG"
    - Note down IP addresses of both VMs using:

      ```bash